Table of Contents[Hide][Show]

 The Wizarding World of Harry Potter – Diagon Alley

 Stop into the Leaky Cauldron for authentic British fare as well as Butterbeer.
-You’ll also want to stop into Florean Fortescue’s Ice-Cream Parlour where you can find some interesting and unique flavors.
+You’ll also want to stop into Florean Fortescue’s Ice-Cream Parlour where you can find some unique flavors.
+The Earl Grey & Lavender ice cream is my favorite.
 Above all, make sure to check out Knockturn Alley, home to the darker side of magic.

 TravelingMom Tip: Visit Diagon Alley in the evening for a truly magical experience as the dragon on top of Gringotts Bank breathes fire over everyone in the streets.